 Finger and Hand Joint Replacement

-The joints of the fingers and hands can be damage by many causes.
+The joints of the fingers and hands can be damaged by many causes.
 From trauma, from inflammatory conditions such as rheumatoid arthritis, from infections or from degeneration in the form of osteoarthritis.
 Damage to the joints leads to stiffness, pain and deformity of the hands and fingers.
 Many people are unaware that these conditions are able to be corrected and live with significant pain and deformity of their hands.

 In the same way that knee and hip joints can be replaced with artificial joints, so can the joints of the hand and fingers.
 Replacing the damaged joints is able to relieve the symptoms of pain and stiffness and restore normal alignment, appearance and function of the hand and fingers.